Do you want to provide safe, effective massage therapy for people with cancer and cancer histories?

 How we handle cancellations and refund requests

-We are hosted by various sponsors, with varying published withdrawal and refund policies, so check with the sponsor or click “more info” on our training schedule for the withdrawal policy at each site.
+We are hosted by various sponsors, with varying published withdrawal and refund policies, so check with the sponsor or look at the event details on our training schedule for the withdrawal policy at each site.

 As far as refunds go, we want MTs to receive what they need, and meet the written objectives of the course at each site.